 What Is Dark Matter Day?

-On and around October 31, 2017, the world will celebrate the hunt for the unseen—something that scientists refer to as dark matter.
-Local events planned by institutions and individuals around the planet will explore its mysteries, and highlight the experiments that could bring us closer to solving them.
+On and around October 31, 2017, the world celebrated the hunt for the unseen—something that scientists refer to as dark matter.
+Local events organized by institutions and individuals around the planet explored its mysteries, and highlighted the experiments that could bring us closer to solving them.
+Stay tuned for information about Dark Matter Day 2018.

 Dark matter allows galaxies to spin at a faster-than-expected rate without unraveling and flinging matter off into surrounding space.
 It could be undiscovered particles swirling around our cosmos or a huge glitch in our understanding of gravity and the fundamental laws of physics—we don’t know.
 A host of innovative experiments are hunting for the source of dark matter using mile-deep detectors, powerful particle beams, and even space-based telescopes.

 Dark Matter Day is a globally recognized celebration of this cosmic riddle.
 It is sponsored by the Interactions Collaboration, an international community of particle physics communication specialists.
 Dark Matter Day was recognized around the globe on Tuesday, Oct.
 31, 2017, as a day of intrigue and inquiry into the true nature of dark matter.
 Local events featured science experts, activities, and film presentations.